 Over the course of the following two years, the Cure issued a lot of music, although only one new studio album arrived in the onslaught.
-The UK-only live record drawn from a week of shows in May 1984 contains some of the group's most significant tracks to that point but is most notable in its cassette and CD versions, which add a bonus album's worth of demos (including a positively winsome May '78 rendition of "Boys Don't Cry," a full year prior to the song's release), live audience tapes and other curios ("from Robert's cassette collection") entitled Cure Anomalies 19771984.
+The UK-only live record drawn from a week of shows in May 1984 contains some of the group's most significant tracks to that point but is most notable in its cassette version, which adds a bonus album's worth of demos (including a positively winsome May '78 rendition of "Boys Don't Cry," a full year prior to the song's release), live audience tapes and other curios ("from Robert's cassette collection") entitled Cure Anomalies 19771984.

 The fine career-long singles compilation Standing on a Beach is worth finding in its non-vinyl format.
 The tape adds a dozen B-sides; the CD edition, falling in line with the video-clip compilation, is titled Staring at the Sea and adds four tracks.
 (In a bizarre development, the LP's inclusion of "Killing an Arab" created an enormous tumult when an American pro-Arab organization, ignoring that the song had been in circulation since 1979, took its title from an Albert Camus novel and in no way advocates violence to Arabs, launched a political campaign against the band.)